 Study of the relationship of art expression to child development at the early childhood through high school levels.
-Formative objectives and their implementation based on State of Wisconsin standards with consideration of methods permission of Art Department Chair and instructor required.
-May be repeated for up to nine credits.
-Optional.
+Formative objectives and their implementation based on State of Wisconsin standards with consideration of methods and materials.
+Required for art education majors.
+Open to students intending to work with children through related disciplines.
+Fee.